Afghan cricket team in the West Indies in 2017

 The Afghanistan cricket team toured the West Indies in June 2017 to play three One Day Internationals (ODIs), three Twenty20 Internationals (T20Is) and a tour match.
-It was Afghanistan's first bilateral tour against a full member nation other than Zimbabwe.
+It was Afghanistan's second bilateral tour against a full member nation after Zimbabwe.
 Originally the tour was going to consist of five ODIs and three T20Is.
 The West Indies won the T20I series 3–0.
 The ODI series was drawn 1–1 after the final match was washed out with no result.